 '''

 Create the filter.
 If Input is not specified, the active source will be

 used as the input.

 threshold = Threshold(Input=...)

 Here's how to select a scalar array.

 threshold.Scalars = ("POINTS", "scalars")

-The value is a tuple with first value as the association:
+The value is a tuple where the first value is the association: either "POINTS"

-either "POINTS" or "CELLS" and the second value is the name of the selected
+or "CELLS", and the second value is the name of the selected array.

-array.

 print(threshold.Scalars)

 ['POINTS', 'scalars']

 print(threshold.Scalars.GetArrayName())

 'scalars'

 print(threshold.Scalars.GetAssociation())

 'POINTS'

-The threshold range is specified as:

-threshold.ThresholdRange = [63.75, 252.45]
+Different threshold methods are available and are set using one of the following:

+threshold.ThresholdMethod = "Between"

+Uses both lower and upper

+\rightarrow values

+threshold.ThresholdMethod = "Below Lower Threshold" # Uses only lower value

+threshold.ThresholdMethod = "Above Upper Threshold" # Uses only upper value

 '''